 She has received the NSF Law and Social Sciences Doctoral Dissertation Research Improvement Grant to complete her dissertation.
 Her dissertation will explore how goal attainment scaling can assist the probation system in realizing its rehabilitation objectives.
 It proposes a rehabilitation model that integrates Risk Need Responsivity concepts, the Good Life Model, and human motivation.
 Her dissertation will use Goal Attainment Scaling in a field study to test the model and will include an experimental study to explore how probation officers use Goal Attainment Scaling data when making treatment decisions for both minority and White offenders.

-Hazel has taught classes in Social Psychology, Psychology of Diversity, and Personality Psychology at the University of Nebraska-Lincoln.
-She will be teaching Introduction to Psychology over the summer of 2017.
-At the Nebraska Office of Probation administration, she continues to train officers on methods to implement Goal Attainment Scaling in officer's case management.
-During her free time, she enjoys kickboxing and going on walks with her dog, Nemo.
+Hazel has taught classes in Introduction to Psychology, Social Psychology, Psychology of Diversity, and Personality Psychology at the University of Nebraska-Lincoln.
+She is currently employed at the Nebraska Court Improvement Project as their Research and Evaluation Specialist under the Nebraska Supreme Court.
+During her free time, she enjoys kickboxing and spending time with her partner, Matt, and their dog, Dory.

 Publications and manuscripts in progress